Chapter One: Gameplay

 | - George Carlin |

-Besides the obvious items like armies, a battlefield, and other players, you should make sure you have the following.
+Besides the obvious items like armies, a battlefield, and opponents, players should make sure to have the following.

 Things You'll Need